 As a light artist, it is not enough to know how to set up lights properly because illumination is just a part of lighting design.
-The areas of the scene that remains untouched by light are just as important in terms of elevating the quality of a composition.
+The areas of the scene that remain untouched by light are just as important in terms of elevating the quality of a composition.

-When applied the right way, shadow effects make a powerful storytelling tool.
+When applied the right way, light and shadow effects make a powerful storytelling tool.
 Shadows affect how we perceive object relationships, motion, and depth.
 In addition, shadow effects add a touch of realism of the images.
 This is the reason why shadow effects are a key area to master when creating life-like images.

 The Importance of Shadow Effects

 If you’re lighting a 3D scene, you need to know how to use shadows.
 Shadows add richness to the tone and shading of a scene, it is the glue that ties all elements together.
 Without shadows, we cannot tell the position of an object in a space because shadows influence the perception of the audience in 3D visualisations.